kingharrison/rules.rockdafloor/README.md

 * Top Rocks: Hips and shoulders can face different directions.
 Higher level variations of steps and entrances are recognized.
 * Transitions: Transitions can leave the ground.
 * Footwork: Looking to be performed up on the knuckles.
-* Power Move: Power moves that rotate but do not change body orientation in relation to the ground (ex: backspin) can spin as many times as they like.
-All power moves that change body orientation in relation to the ground (ex: windmills, flares) are recognized up to one and a quarter revolutions.
-Pauses in between spins will allow more recognition.
+* Power Move: Spins on the torso (ex: backspins, booty spins) can spin as many times as they like.
+All other power moves (ex: windmills, flares, headspins) are recognized for one revolution.
+Intent decides the edge: momentum carrying a spin past one revolution is fine; continuous, controlled rotations beyond one are out of level.
+Pauses reset the count—each revolution after a clean stop is a new recognized move.
 * Freeze: When inverted can have two points of contact with the ground.
 * Acro: Can alternate between hands and feet.